tremo123/Ogar-unlimited/README.md

  14. Restart.
 Make it restart automatically or restart manually, Only works if use windows start script
  15. skins, to use custom skins, do <skinname> and then your name. for example `<spy> lol` will give you spy skin with name of lol use `[website]` to use a custom skin from a website (you need to use a url shortener though)
  16. customskins (see custom skins)
+ 17. Minions: you can turn your server bots into minions

 (You can see all new features added [here] (https://github.com/AJS-development/Ogar-unlimited/blob/master/Newfeatures.md))